 Coconut ladoo is a traditional Diwali sweet which can be prepared easily at home in just 10 minutes.
-This sweet can be prepared in advance hence it’s the perfect to serve in the parties or potlucks and also best to serve as an afterschool snack to kids.
+This instant ladoo sweet can be prepared in advance hence it’s the perfect to serve in the parties or potlucks and also a good option to serve as an afterschool snack to kids.
 You will need only coconut, condensed milk, ghee and cardamom powder to make this ladoo.
 Follow the below given recipe with step by step photos and tips to make it at home.

 More Desserts Sweets Recipes

 |1½ cups + 1/4 cup Desiccated Coconut (grated dry coconut) or Fresh grated Coconut|

 - Heat 1 teaspoon ghee in a nonstick pan or a heavy based pan/kadai over medium flame.

 - Add 1½ cups desiccated coconut (dry grated coconut) and mix well.

 - Stir continuously and roast the coconut for 2-3 minutes over medium flame.
 Add 3/4 cup condensed milk.

 - Mix well.
 Stir and cook until the coconut and condensed milk mixed properly.

 - Stir and cook until the mixture turns thick, starts to leave the sides and forms into a big lump.
 It will take 4-5 minutes over low medium flame.
 Add 1/4 teaspoon cardamom powder.

 - Mix well.
 Turn off the flame and let the mixture cools down for a while for around 5-10 minutes.